00:00

 TransmorpherDDS's News

-Posted by TransmorpherDDS - 3 days ago
+Posted by TransmorpherDDS - 1 month ago

 The Crits for Breakfast crew is going to be streaming more D&D tonight!
 Come join us at 9pm EST at https://www.twitch.tv/afterdisbooty or https://www.youtube.com/channel/UCTFRYGP68sWs6WRw-Y6ODQQ